 Sometimes DSS will attempt to address the situation without court involvement through what is called a “safety plan.”
-The safety plan is essentially a contract where the parent or guardian agrees to do certain things or abide by certain restrictions to avoid court involvement.
+A safety plan is essentially a contract where the parent or guardian agrees to do certain things or abide by certain restrictions to avoid court involvement.
 DSS will continue to monitor the situation to make sure the parent or guardian is doing what they’re supposed to under the safety plan.
 If all goals are met and the problems seem to be fixed, then DSS can close its file.

 DSS Treatment Plan in South Carolina

 If a court orders removal of the child so that protective services continue, the court will review and approve a treatment plan to help make sure the child will not be endangered in the future.
 The plan will be prepared by DSS and will lay out any changes in parental behavior or home conditions they believe should be made.
 Treatment plans can include things like cleaning unsanitary houses, submitting to drug testing, submitting to anger management classes, substance abuse counseling, and keeping children away from certain individuals.

 The plan will have a set date for certain goals to be completed.
 Depending on what the court orders, the case will end upon the completion of the treatment plan, or the case will have to go back before a judge for review.
 The most positive thing about a treatment plan is that it is designed to protect the child and will ultimately lead to reunification between the child and parents.